 Cost of products and/or raw materials

 Freelancers, remember to include the monthly salary that you want to earn.

 Machinery repairs & maintenance

 Consumable stores usage

-Vaughan Jones is an accountant with 35 years experience, and he is a writer of books and articles to help the business owners improve the managing their businesses.
+Vaughan Jones is an accountant with 35 years' experience, and he is a writer of books and articles to help the business owners improve the managing their businesses.
 He also does business analysis and small business management mentoring and training.